Fyrestar/THREE.DrawCallInspector/README.md

 * `renderer`
 * `scene`
 * `camera`
+* `options`

+**Options**
+* `enabled (bool)`
+A flag to disable the tool, it's wont create UI or do anything, to leave it in the code but enable it when required.
+* `record (constant)`
+Either THREE.DrawCallInspector.RecordDraw (default) or THREE.DrawCallInspector.RecordRange, RecordDraw will measure right before and right after the actual WebGL drawcall, while RecordRender will measure before and after renderBufferDirect.
+* `wait (bool)`
+For WebGL2, will wait till all timing queries finished before making the next so the timings of the same draw call are available.
-* `useMaterials (true/false)`
+* `enableMaterials (bool)`
 You have the option to let the plugin extend your scenes original materials which are going to be extended, this is only useful for custom and special shaders where the transformation otherwise would make it not visible without.

+* `overlayStrength (float , 0-1)`
+When `enableMaterials` is enabled, this is how much the heat coloring is mixed with it's original rendered color, default is 0.5.
 * `skipFrames (number)`
-As mentioned measuring can take quite long the more draw calls you have, it is unlikely you will get a realtime preview so by default (-1) you have to click/touch the overlay to take a snapshot.
+For WebGL1 this should be set to manual (-1) to render by clicking on it, or a higher number as the blocking methods will cause a lagg when measuring, for WebGL2 the measurments can be done in realtime, however timings are fluctuating so it makes sense to use some delay before the next time queries are issued.
 * `scale (float , 0-1)`
 The size of the overlay relative to the screen.
 * `fade (float, 0+-1 )`
-The results are lerped across captures to get closer to some average result, with a value of 1 the measured delta time is instantly used for the next capture preview.
+The results are lerped across captures to get closer to some average viewable result, with a value of 1 the measured delta time is instantly used for the next capture preview.
+* `bias (float, 0+-1 )`
+When the results are lerped and they were shorter they will decrease slower by this factor, if an object really doesn't take long it should be able to cool down then.

 **Compatibility**:

-This should work with all most recent 100+ revisions.
+This should work with all most recent 114+ revisions.